programmatordev/yet-another-php-validator/docs/03-rules_blank.md

 Allows to define a `callable` that will be applied to the value before checking if it is valid.

-For example, use `trim`, or pass your own function, to not allow a string with whitespaces only:
+For example, use `trim`, or pass your own function, to allow a string with whitespaces only:

 ```php
 Validator::blank(normalizer: 'trim')->validate(' '); // true